GramAddict/bot/README.md

 ### Usage
 Full list of command line arguments:
 ```
-  --bloggers username1 [username2 ...]
+  --interact username1 [username2 ...]
                         list of usernames with whose followers you want to
                         interact
-  --likes-count 2       count of likes for each interacted user, 2 by default
+  --likes-count 2       number of likes for each interacted user, 2 by default
   --total-likes-limit 1000
                         limit on total amount of likes during the session,
                         1000 by default
+  --interactions-count 100
-  --interactions 100    number of interactions per each blogger, 100 by
+                        number of interactions per each blogger, 100 by
                         default
   --repeat 180          repeat the same session again after N minutes after
                         completion, disabled by default
+  --follow-percentage 50
+                        follow given percentage of interacted users, 0 by
+                        default
+  --unfollow 100        unfollow at most given number of users.
+Only users
+                        followed by this script will be unfollowed.
+The order
+                        is from oldest to newest followings
 ```

 ### Features in progress
-- [ ] Follow given percentage of interacted users by `--follow-percentage 50`
+- [x] Follow given percentage of interacted users by `--follow-percentage 50`
-- [ ] Unfollow given number of users (only those who were followed by the script) by `--unfollow 100`
+- [x] Unfollow given number of users (only those who were followed by the script) by `--unfollow 100`
 - [ ] Unfollow given number of non-followers (only those who were followed by the script) by `--unfollow-non-followers 100`
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
 - [ ] Support intervals for likes and interactions count like `--likes-count 2-3`